twskj/GermanTrafficSignClassifier/writeup.md

 #### 4 Hyper-Parameters

-To train the model, I used the Cross Entropy as my cost function and [Adam Algorithm](https://arxiv.org/pdf/1412.6980v8.pdf) as the optimizer.
+To train the model, I used the Cross Entropy as my cost function and [Adam Algorithm](https://arxiv.org/pdf/1412.6980v8.pdf) as an optimizer.
 The learning rate, batch size, and epoch are 0.001, 128, and 32 respectively.
 The choosen model was the one that has lowest error on validation data.

 #### 5 Process of Finding solution

-My final model is a result of testing and balancing parameters.
-I spent majority of my time try out different extreme setups to understand how different components in a network would reflect the prediction and training time.
+My final model is a result of trying out different configurations and balancing parameters.
+I spent majority of my time tried out different extreme setups to understand how different components in a network would reflect the prediction and training time.

-My first model was very shallow-- 1 Convolution layer and 1 Fully Connected.
-The problem of this model is that it does not have enough complexity for the task resulting in poor classifying result.
-So I adjusting by adding a lot more network but that result in never ending training.
-So I changed the goal is to find a number of layers that allows me to iterate quickly yet perform well on the testing data.
-After trial and error I found about 17-22 layers is a sweet spot for my hardware setup.
+My first model was very shallow--1 Convolution layer and 1 Fully Connected.
+The problem of this model was that it did not have enough complexity for the task resulting in poor classifying result.
+So I adjusted it by adding a lot more layers.
+However that resulted in never ending training.
+So I changed my goal to finding a number of layers that allows me to iterate quickly yet perform well on the testing data.
+After several trials and errors, I found that about 17-22 layers is a sweet spot for my hardware setup.
 After that, I tried out different pooling types, activating units to see how it would affect the predicting and learning speed.

 The keys take away from this experiment are:

 - Combining elu/relu and max pooling offers a faster learning comparing to sigmoid and average pool
 - Local Response Normalization is also adding contrast to the image and that transfers to faster learning in many cases
 - Adam algorithm when use in place of Stochastic Gradient Descent shows converging result at a fast pace without messing with learning rate but notice a longer computation time
+- The output size of each does not affect the end prediction result much as long as they resemble the same shape (pan out,pan in).
+So having more is probably gives a better model but requires more training data and more time to train the model
+- Dropout layers help reduce over-fitting, but be sure to set a keep rate to 1 when not traning

-The code for training the model is located in the 12th cell of the IPython notebook.
+The code to run the training process is located in the 12th cell of the IPython notebook.

 My final model results were:
 * validation set accuracy of 0.982
 * test set accuracy of 0.965

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to over fitting or under fitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 ###Test a Model on New Images